thewoood/LMS-Log/diary.md

 # 27/5/2023

 Did some cleansing.
 Can't we just not store cookies locally if each time we're forced to use it?

+difference is ok. what about new data after difference is added?
+Now it's ok
 ## TODO

 1: Find the maximum lifetime of cookies.